 Why does the Torah juxtapose the Parshah of the Menorah to that of the Nesi'im?

-Moshav Zekenim: The last Pasuk of Naso mentions "Ohel ha'Eidus."
-It contained the Luchos, in which the [interior of the] final 'Mem' and 'Samech' stood miraculously (in the air, since it was carved out around them on every side) ? testimony that Hashem gave them.
-Also the Ner Ma'aravi of the Menorah is testimony that the Shechinah dwells in Yisrael!
-1
+Moshav Zekenim: Because the last Pasuk of Naso mentions "Ohel ha'Eidus", since it contained the Luchos, in which the [interior of the] final 'Mem' and 'Samech' stood miraculously (in the air, since it was carved out around them on every side) - testimony that Hashem gave them; and also the Ner Ma'aravi of the Menorah is testimony that the Shechinah dwells in Yisrael.

 Why did Hashem console Aharon specifically with the Mitzvah of lighting the Menorah, and not with the Ketores, which is brought twice daily, or with the Avodah of Yom Kipur, which only the Kohen Gadol was eligible to perform?

-Ramban (citing the Megilas Setarim of R. Nisim and the Midrash Tanchuma) and Moshav Zekenim: Hashem was referring (not to the daily Mitzvah of lighting the Menorah, but) to the inauguration of Aharon's descendents, the Chashmona'im, which comprised the lighting of the Menorah, which will entail miracles and salvation - all brought about through them.
+Ramban (citing the Megilas S'tarim of R. Nisim and the Midrash Tanchuma), R. Bachye (in Tetzaveh 28:20) and Moshav Zekenim: Hashem was referring (not to the daily Mitzvah of lighting the Menorah, but) to the inauguration of Aharon's descendents, the Chashmona'im, which comprised the lighting of the Menorah, which will entail miracles and salvation - all brought about through them.
 Moreover, whereas Chanukas ha'Nesi'im only occurred once, Chanukas ha'Chashmona'im was perpetuated in the form of Chanukah, which takes place annually until this very day.
 1

 What are the implications of the word "be'Ha'aloscha"?

-Rashi #3 (in the original text): To elevate Yisrael in the eyes of the nations when they remark how Yisrael illuminate on behalf of the One who lights up for the whole world.
+Rashi #4 (in the original text) and R. Bachye #2: (Hakadosh-Baruch-Hu said to Yisrael 'Not that I need your light, 3 but that you should illuminate for Me like I illuminated for you va a pillar of fire - R. Bachye, citing the Tanchuma and Bamidbar Rabah - in order to) to elevate Yisrael in the eyes of the nations when they remark how Yisrael illuminate on behalf of the One who lights up for the whole world.

 Rashi says 'prepared' and not 'lit' - because the basic Mitzvah is to prepare the Menorah, not to light it , since lighting is not considered an Avodah and may even be performed by a Zar.
 See Oznayim la'Torah.